jefrajames/jnoslqdemo/README.md

 Here are some specific feedbacks coming from this first experience:

-- a CDI producer returning a DocumentCollectionManager is needed to inject a Template or a repository (@ApplicationScoped),
+- a CDI producer returning a DocumentCollectionManager is needed to inject a Template or a Repository (@ApplicationScoped),
 - Diana mongodb-driver has a weird dependency on de.flapdoodle.embed which is a testing tool,
 - the @Database annotation is required when using a Repository in Java EE.
 Warning: if you forget it or if you put a bad value, a weird CDI error happens: *WELD-000167: Class PersonRepository is annotated with @ApplicationScoped but it does not declare an appropriate constructor therefore is not registered as a bean!*